littlektframework/littlektframework.github.io/_docs/ui/containers.md

 }
 ```

-We can also use `row` isntead which is the same as `hBoxContainer`.
+We can also use `row` instead which is the same as `hBoxContainer`.

 ```kotlin
 row {